dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 This page tracks publicly reported plans for new data center projects in Sweden.
 The dataset is being developed for an upcoming research article estimating the impact of data center load additions on electricity prices in Swedish bidding zones.
 The tracker compiles publicly reported project information from press releases, media reports, permitting documents and company material.

 Sweden is currently attracting substantial interest from data center developers due to cheap renewable electricity, climate conditions and land availibility.
 Given  growing public interest in this development, I'm sharing the dataset here as a public resource.
 The methodology is still under development.
 In particular, I am working on improving how heterogenous reported MW figures should be interpreted, and how PUE and annual load factors should be assigned.
-Corrections, missing projects, better source material and methodological comments are very welcome, please send them **<here><fornborg@kth.se>**.
+Corrections, missing projects, better source material and methodological comments are very welcome, please send them <fornborg@kth.se>.

 Projects can be expanded with the **+** sign to show multiple project phases, capacity interpretations, key assumptions, and scenario inclusion.